surge-synthesizer/OB-Xf/README.md

     ```
    On Windows, copy the `Surge Synth Team` folder from `assets` to your `Documents` folder.

-This setup is required for the synth to find and use the provided themes and banks.
+This setup is required for the synth to properly show its interface.

 # Building